Introduction

 Upload the TRIGGER file to the managed bucket to invoke the Lambda:

-b=— the managed bucket name (${stack}-managed)d=— the S3 directory (must besync-users)f=— path to an empty local file namedTRIGGERp=— the AWS profile to use
+--bucket— the managed bucket name (${stack}-managed)--dir— the S3 directory (must besync-users)--file— path to an empty local file namedTRIGGER--profile— the AWS profile to use

-Create an empty TRIGGER file first if you don’t have one:
+Create an empty TRIGGER file first if you don’t have one (touch TRIGGER, or

 Output